GregorioEyiProjects/Airbnr_frontend_intern/README.md

 # Airbnbr

-A new Flutter project inspired by Airbnb.
+A Flutter project inspired by Airbnb.

 ## Overview